Skip to content

 Table of Contents

 • Plain-English to code.
 You type what you want.
 The AI writes the code.
-You run it.
+You run it and check the result.

-Real things people without engineering backgrounds have built with these tools include:
+Things people without engineering backgrounds have shipped with these tools:

 • A small website to take orders for a side business.